Breed Profiles – Which cat is for you?

 Norwegian Forest Cats are Norway’s natural treasure.
 They are a medium sized, semi-long hair cat whose personality is gentle, sweet and loving.
 They come in all colors except pointed colors.
 They are a relatively new breed to the US, being imported in 1979.
 The “Weegies” are a popular companion animal and a favorite in the show hall.

-Old Style Siamese were accepted for registration and showing as of May 2008.
+Old Style Siamese was accepted for registration and showing as of May 2008.
 These are the type of Siamese cats many people had years ago.
-People affectionately refer to them as Applehead Siamese since they are rounder than the Siamese that have been shown for the last 50 years.
-Old Style Siamese are a shorthair cat of medium size.
-They have an average activity level, average level of demand for attention, are intelligent, affectionate, typically do not have a loud meow and only use their meow when necessary.
+People affectionately refer to them as Applehead Siamese since they are rounder than the Siamese that has been shown for the last 50 years.
+Old Style Siamese is a shorthair cat of medium size.
+They have an average activity level, an average level of demand for attention, are intelligent, affectionate, typically do not have a loud meow and only use their meow when necessary.
 They also get along well with children and other animals.

 The Oriental Shorthair / Longhair was once considered a solid color Siamese.
 Orientals are sociable, talkative and affectionate, as well as playful.
-The body and head shape is the same as the Siamese.
+The body and head shape are the same as the Siamese.

 The Persian cat is sweet, affectionate and easy going.
 Built more for comfort than for speed, their bodies are heavy, heads are round and broad with large round eyes and small rounded ears; giving the Persian a sweet open expression.
 Their long, full coats which require regular grooming and bathing.
 The Persian cat comes in all except the pointed colors.